KlausRydell/VoxelBiomes/README.md

    Installing:

 	Extract the contents of the 'Biomes Plugin.zip' directly into your project's 'Plugins' folder.

 	In the top left of the Unreal Editor, navigate to Edit→ Plugins→ Installed→ Landscape→ enable: Voxel Plugin • Biomes

-Restart your Unreal Engine
+	Restart Unreal Engine